 We embrace teamwork, professionalism, and flexibility in our organization, all with the goal of helping more animals in our community.
 We are proud to be the first San Jose based network partner of Best Friends Animal Society.

 SVPP is a rescue partner with the San Jose Animal Care Center (SJACC), Silicon Valley’s largest municipal animal shelter.
-SVPP rescues, rehabilitates and rehomes both cats and dogs of all breeds, as well as senior and special-needs pets, that are at risk of euthanasia.
+In 2020, we expanded our rescue efforts to include animals from nearby Tricity Animal Shelter in Fremont, and in 2021 have become a rescue partner with County of Santa Clara Animal Services.
+SVPP rescues rehabilitates, and rehomes both cats and dogs of all breeds, as well as senior and special-needs pets, that are at risk of euthanasia.
 These animals may need medical or behavioral care.
-We value our partnership status with the San Jose Animal Care Center and work closely with them on special-needs cases.
+We value our partnership status with our local animal shelters and work closely with them on special-needs cases.

 As we have no central facility, rescued pets are fostered and nurtured in volunteers’ homes in the Bay Area.
 SVPP’s growing network of compassionate and skilled volunteers provides individualized support and advice to these foster families every step of the way.